Task automation: Types of tasks that can be automated and how to automate them

 Using workflow automation to handle your team’s recurring monthly tasks is another productive way to return valuable time to everyone’s calendar.

 While your team probably completes some repetitive tasks daily or weekly, some tasks must be handled monthly.
 While these are required less often, it’s wise to automate them if possible.
+Monthly billing and reporting tasks are perfect automation candidates that have saved our team hours of administrative time.

 Recurring monthly task automation examples: